move-language/move/language/tools/move-mv-llvm-compiler/README.md

 And then run `cargo test`

 ----
-To generate a move bytecode module from mvir
+To generate a move bytecode module (.mv file) from mvir file

 > move-ir-compiler -m a.mvir